If you have type 2 diabetes, your doctor might suggest Januvia (sitagliptin) as a treatment option for you to try.

 Will I need to take insulin with Januvia?

 It’s possible, depending on your condition.
 Some people can take Januvia alone or with other oral drugs to treat type 2 diabetes.
-Others may need to use insulin along with Januvia.
+Others may need to take insulin along with Januvia.

 It’s important to follow the dosing schedule your doctor gives you.
 If you need help remembering to take your dose of Januvia on time, try using a medication reminder.
 This can include setting an alarm, downloading a reminder app, or setting a timer on your phone.
 A kitchen timer can work, too.

-The dosage of Januvia you’re prescribed could depend on whether you have kidney problems.
+The dosage of Januvia you’re prescribed could depend on whether you have a kidney problem.
 (See “Dosage adjustments” under “What is Januvia’s dosage?”)

-Januvia is a tablet that you take by mouth once daily.
-You can take it with or without food.
+Januvia is a tablet that you swallow.
+You’ll take it once per day, with or without food.

 If you have any questions about how to take your dose of Januvia, talk with your doctor or pharmacist.